gadget-inc/templates/shopify/product-quiz-public-remix-ssr/README.md

 1. Quiz created

-   Merchant goes to the application in the store's admin and creates a quiz.
+   Merchant goes to the application in the store's admin and creates a quiz

 2. Merchant adds extension

    The extension can be added to any template page.
-A setting called `Quiz ID` must be set for a quiz to be displayed.
+A setting called `Quiz ID` must be set for a quiz to be displayed

 3. Customers use quiz

-   The quiz is displayed to the merchants customers who can then fill it out and submit to see their product recommendation results.
+   The quiz is displayed to the merchants customers who can then fill it out and submit to see their product recommendation results

 ## How to test it

 1. **Confirm setup**

-   Make sure your extension is visible on your storefront (follow the setup guide if not).
+   Make sure your extension is visible on your storefront (follow the setup guide if not)

 2. **Fill out the quiz**